How to Get Your Horse Rounder and More Through

 Keep your hand light and forward.

-When the horse is warm and you’re ready to begin work, gradually shorten your reins and take up an elastic, forward contact.
+When your horse is warm and you’re ready to begin work, gradually shorten your reins and take up an elastic, forward contact.
 Keep using plenty of leg to encourage your horse forward into your hand.

 Transitions are very useful for balancing your horse and making him suppler, in addition to encouraging the horse to step under more with his hind legs.